Warehouse Safety Guide

 Warehouse setup has a big impact on safety.
 Evaluating your warehouse’s layout with safety in mind allows you to identify potential safety issues.

 Can your team move freely?
-Is the space designed to minimise safety risks?
+Is the space designed to minimize safety risks?

 7. Provide warehouse PPE